Grammar Explanation

 -

-Present participle: being (used with another verb)
+Present participle: being (used with another verb) - He is being careful.

 - The dog is being trained.